Tjatse/node-readability/README.md

 <a name="score_rule" />
 ## Score Rule
-In some situations, we need to customize score rules to grab the correct content of article, such as BBS and QA forums.
+In some situations, we need to customize score rules to crawl the correct content of article, such as BBS and QA forums.
 There are two effective ways to do this:
 - **minTextLength**
   It's useful to get rid of useless elements (`P` / `DIV`), e.g. `minTextLength: 100` will dump all the blocks that `node.text().length` is less than `100`.